SoloDB Documentation

 }

-// Use Events to sync FileSystem with document lifecycle
+// Use collection events to sync FileSystem with document lifecycle

 {